atrauzzi/legacy-gerty/readme.md

 ### Contributing

-If you're interested in making contributing to this project, feel free to send me a pull request.
+If you're interested in making contributions to this project, feel free to send me a pull request.
 Don't forget to add yourself to the [contributors.md](/contributors.md) file!

 ### Credits